tremor-rs/qwal/README.md

 ### `ack`

 Acknowledges the processing of a entry, this means that in the entry can be removed.

+### `revert`

+Reverts back to the last acknowledged entry - will anything since then.

 ## Performance Characteristics